 Item Description Notes Data Type list Specifies the type of data that the node represents.
-This property is not required, but selecting a value can help catch errors and facilitate policy execution.
+This property is not required, but it is highly recommended to select a value.
+This minimizes the chance of the Constant node result either being misinterpreted during the policy execution and the validation, or being displayed in an incorrect format while viewing the execution and the validation results.
 Value box Specifies the value that the node represents.
-If the data type for the Constant node is a Data Frame, then, on the Properties window, <dataframe></dataframe> appears in the Value box.
+If the data type for the Constant node is a Data Frame, then, on the Properties window, DATAFRAME > appears in the Value box.
 You can select to access the Edit Data Frame window, in which you can view the Data Frame or configure its input values.